 Our understanding of COVID-19 evolves with each passing week of the global pandemic.
-Recently, the Centers for Disease Control and Prevention (CDC) added six additional symptoms of the novel coronavirus to its growing list.
+This week, the Centers for Disease Control and Prevention (CDC) added six additional symptoms of the novel coronavirus to its growing list.
 With worldwide cases now surpassing 3 million, another concerning association has emerged: COVID-19 may increase risk of stroke in adults under 50 years old.

 Emerging association between COVID-19 and young stroke

 A physician group from Mount Sinai Hospital System in New York recently published a report concerning a two-week period in March in which five adults under age 50 presented with symptoms of acute stroke.
 All were subsequently diagnosed with COVID-19.
 This figure constitutes a greater than fivefold increase of large-vessel stroke in adults under 50 than seen in previous weeks within the hospital system.

 On average, the five cases presented to the hospital with severe stroke (NIHSS = 17).
 Two of the five adults in this cohort had no significant medical history or known risk factors for stroke.
 Four of the five presented to the hospital eight or more hours after initial onset of stroke symptoms.
 A Mount Sinai physician who had worked with these patients stated that two reportedly delayed calling an ambulance.